 A total parenteral daily dose of over 600 mg should not be exceeded except in special circumstances.

-A dose adjustment is not usually necessary in patients up to 75 years without clinically manifest hepatic or renal insufficiency.
-In elderly patients over 75 years the elimination may be prolonged.
+A dose adjustment is not usually necessary in patients up to 75 years of age without clinically manifest hepatic or renal insufficiency.
+In elderly patients over 75 years of age the elimination may be prolonged.
 Therefore, if necessary the dosage intervals should be carefully considered according to the patients requirements.

 Renal insufficiency/dialysis and hepatic impairment: